 WFCS Conference is a success at every layer

-The international IEEE event on Wireless Factory Communication Systems (WFCS) will be held for the first time at Offenburg University.
+The international IEEE event on Factory Communication Systems (WFCS) was held for the first time at Offenburg University.

 22.04.2026 · News · Editorial Office: jd